Annual event at state Capitol to honor the legacy of Dr. Martin Luther King Jr.

-(SEATTLE, WA, 1/15/2014) -- On Monday, January 20, an estimated 500 Washington state Muslims from almost 40 state legislative districts are scheduled to meet with some 120 of their state lawmakers in Olympia as part of the annual "Washington State Muslim Lobby Day" organized by that state's chapter of the Council on American-Islamic Relations (CAIR-WA), the nation's leading Muslim civil rights and advocacy organization.
+(SEATTLE, WA, 1/6/2014) — On Monday, January 20, an estimated 400 Washington state Muslims are scheduled to meet with some 120 of their state lawmakers in Olympia as part of the annual “Washington State Muslim Lobby Day” organized by that state's chapter of the Council on American-Islamic Relations (CAIR-WA), the nation's leading Muslim civil rights and advocacy organization.

 CAIR is America's largest Muslim civil liberties and advocacy organization.
 Its mission is to enhance the understanding of Islam, encourage dialogue, protect civil liberties, empower American Muslims, and build coalitions that promote justice and mutual understanding.